2 cups (280 g) all-purpose gluten free flour (I used Better Batter*), plus more for sprinkling

 *In place of the mock Better Batter + nonfat dry milk + cornstarch, you can use 2 1/2 cups (350 g) Cup4Cup gluten free flour, or my mock Cup4Cup blend.

-In a large bowl, place the flour, xanthan gum, nonfat dry milk, cornstarch, baking powder, baking soda, sugar and yeast, and whisk to combine well.
+In a large bowl, place the flour, xanthan gum, nonfat dry milk, cornstarch, baking powder, baking soda, sugar, and yeast, and whisk to combine well.
 Add the salt, and whisk again to combine.
-Add the chopped and chilled butter, and toss to coat it in the dry ingredients.
-Flatten each chunk of butter between your thumb and forefinger.
+Add the grated or chopped and chilled butter, and toss to coat it in the dry ingredients.
+Flatten each piece or clump of butter with the back of the mixing spoon.
 Create a well in the center of the dry ingredients and add the buttermilk, and mix until the dough begins to come together.
 If necessary, press together with floured hands, handling it as little as possible.

-Remove the baking sheet from the freezer place it in the center of the preheated oven.
+Remove the baking sheet from the freezer, remove the plastic wrap, and place the baking sheet in the center of the preheated oven.
 Bake until the biscuits are puffed, very fragrant and lightly golden brown around the edges (about 12 minutes).
-Remove from the oven and allow the biscuits to cool briefly on the baking sheet before serving.
+Remove from the oven and allow the biscuits to cool briefly on the baking sheet before serving warm.